kvignesh1420/shallow_nc1/README.md

 # Neural Collapse in Shallow Neural Networks

-This effort aims to analyze the extent of neural collapse in shallow neural networks via kernel based analysis.
-Especially, we leverage the NNGP and NTK characterizations of a 2-layer fully connected neural network and analyze NC1 based on the kernel matrices.
+This repository provides a comprehensive analysis of neural collapse in shallow neural networks through a kernel-based approach.
+Our study focuses on the:

+- Limiting Neural Network Gaussian Process (NNGP)
+- Limiting Neural Tangent Kernel (NTK)
+- Adaptive Kernels (derived from NNGP)

+We utilize these kernel characterizations of a 2-layer fully connected neural network (2L-FCN) to investigate NC1, which refers to the variability collapse of hidden layer activations.

 ## Setup

+To set up the environment, follow these steps:

 ```bash
 $ python3.9 -m virtualenv .venv